GR-124/Learning_Journal/README.md

 when testing scripts on unity floor seems to move with with player.
 Solution: named groun ground point. grouhndpiont in player so i took it out

 05/11/2024-
+when making health controller it didn't work. solution: typed currenthealth = maxhealth; in wrong bit of script so i moved it.